-- Projects to support Governor Cuomo and NYS Department of Health’s initiative to eliminate Hepatitis C in New York State.
-We are conducting a portfolio of activities to support the first state-level HCV elimination initiative in the United States, including:
+Projects to support New York State’s initiative to eliminate Hepatitis C in New York State.
+Together with Dr. Tomoko Udo, our team is conducting a series of activities to support the first state-level HCV elimination commitment in the United States, including:

-- Upstate Study for Infectious Disease Elimination (UPSIDE) - a project to understand HIV and HCV prevalence, risk, and care among persons who inject drugs in 3 upstate New York communities.
+Upstate Study for Infectious Disease Elimination (UPSIDE) and the annual Incidence Survey for Infectious Disease Elimination (InSIDE) - these projects have been assessing HIV and HCV prevalence, incidence, risk, and care among persons who inject drugs in New York communities

-- Coordination of data and metrics for the NYS Hepatitis C elimination initiative - In order to monitor progress towards 2030 elimination goals, an enhanced program of data and metrics needs to be developed.
-We are coordinating the design of this system and will take a leading role in the annual data and progress reporting. ·
+Coordination of data and metrics for the NYS Hepatitis C elimination initiative - In order to monitor progress towards 2030 elimination goals, an enhanced program of data and metrics is being developed.

 - Ele[men]t - A cohort study of HIV-negative young black MSM ages 18-29 in Atlanta to deepen understanding of the relationships between substances and HIV/STI incidence and risk behaviors, while providing real-world HIV pre-exposure prophylaxis implementation data.
 Funded by NIH/NIDA.